International Centre for Theoretical Physics

-The Abdus Salam International Centre for Theoretical Physics (ICTP) is an international research institute for physical and mathematical sciences that operates under a tripartite agreement between the Italian Government, United Nations Educational, Scientific and Cultural Organization (UNESCO), and International Atomic Energy Agency (IAEA).
-It is located near the Miramare Park, about 10 kilometres from the city of Trieste, Italy.
-The centre was founded in 1964 by Pakistani Nobel Laureate Abdus Salam.
+The Abdus Salam International Centre for Theoretical Physics (ICTP) is a research center for physical and mathematical sciences, located in Trieste, Friuli-Venezia Giulia, Italy.

+The center operates under a tripartite agreement between the Italian Government, UNESCO, and the International Atomic Energy Agency.
+It is located near the Miramare Park, about 10 kilometres from the downtown of Trieste, Italy.
+The centre was founded in 1964 by Pakistani Nobel Laureate Mohammad Abdus Salam.

 ICTP is part of the Trieste System, a network of national and international scientific institutes in Trieste, promoted by the Italian physicist Paolo Budinich.